Tate–Shafarevich group: Elements of the Tate–Shafarevich group

 Ernst S. Selmer gave many more examples, such as 3x^{3} + 4y^{3} + 5z^{3} = 0.

 The special case of the Tate–Shafarevich group for the finite group scheme consisting of points of some given finite order n of an abelian variety is closely related to the Selmer group.

-Tate-Shafarevich conjecture
+Tate–Shafarevich conjecture

 The Tate–Shafarevich conjecture states that the Tate–Shafarevich group is finite.
 Karl Rubin proved this for some elliptic curves of rank at most 1 with complex multiplication.
-Victor A. Kolyvagin extended this to modular elliptic curves over the rationals of analytic rank at most 1 (The modularity theorem later showed that the modularity assumption always holds).
+Victor A. Kolyvagin extended this to modular elliptic curves over the rationals of analytic rank at most 1.
+(The modularity theorem later showed that the modularity assumption always holds.)

+It is known that the Tate–Shafarevich group is a torsion group, thus the conjecture is equivalent to stating that the group is finitely generated.